stepanenko/stepanenko/quotes.md

 > Better put: decisions you wish you could get right early.
 > Best put: decisions that are hard to change.

+> Architecture - is the important stuff. --Martin Fowler

+> Architecture is about internal quality.
+(The expernal is what users see)